Bob Turley: New York Yankees

 By the 1958 season, Turley changed his delivery in an effort to improve his control, by using a no-wind up pitching position.
-His best season came in 1958, when he won 21 games and lost seven, for an American League-leading .750 winning percentage.
-He also led the American League with 19 complete games, and finished with the sixth-best ERA (2.97).
-However, his 128 walks also led the league.
-Turley started Game Two of the 1958 World Series by allowing up a leadoff home run and lasting just one-third of an inning as the Yankees fell behind the Milwaukee Braves two games to none.
-With the Yankees one game away from elimination, Turley threw a complete-game shutout in Game Five.
-He then recorded a 10th-inning save in Game Six.
-A day later, in Game Seven, he relieved Don Larsen in the third inning and won his second game in three days, with 6 2/3 innings of two-hit relief.
+He proved to have his best season that year when he won 21 games and lost seven, for an American League-leading .750 winning percentage.
+He also led the American League with 19 complete games, and finished with the sixth-best ERA (2.97), although his 128 walks also led the league.
+Turley started Game 2 of the World Series against the Braves and proceeded to allow a leadoff home run to Bill Bruton to go along with two further hits and a walk before being taken out for Duke Maas, one of four pitchers utilized to get 26 combined outs as the Yankees lost for the second straight game.
+Facing elimination in Game 5, Turley threw a complete-game shutout to keep the Yankees alive.
+In Game 6 one day later, Turley was tabbed to step in for Ryne Duren in the 10th inning with the Yankees up 4-3 with two outs and two runners on base to face Frank Torre.
+He got him to lineout to second base to end the game.
+In Game 7 the following day, he relieved Don Larsen in the third inning and won his second game in three days, throwing 6 2/3 innings of two-hit relief.
 The Yankees became just the second team to recover from a 3–1 World Series deficit, and Turley was voted the World Series Most Valuable Player Award.
 As a result of his 1958 season, Turley won the Hickok Belt as top professional athlete of the year, receiving twice as many votes as Jim Brown, the second-place finisher.
 He also won the Cy Young Award as the best pitcher in Major League Baseball, edging Warren Spahn of the Braves by one vote, and Lew Burdette of the Braves and Bob Friend of the Pittsburgh Pirates by two votes.
 Turley finished second in the American League Most Valuable Player Award voting, losing to Jackie Jensen of the Boston Red Sox.
 Additionally, he won The Sporting News Player of the Year and Pitcher of the Year Awards.

 Turley earned a $35,000 salary for the 1959 season, his highest as a baseball player.
 The Yankees chose Turley to be their Opening Day starting pitcher for the 1959 season, opposing Tom Brewer of the Red Sox.
 The Yankees won the game by a 3–2 score.
 However, Turley's fastball began to lose its effectiveness.
 He increased the usage of his curveball to compensate.
 Turley finished the year with an 8–11 win–loss record.
 In the 1960 season, Turley had a 9–3 win–loss record, and his 3.27 ERA was the seventh best in the American League.
 He started Game Two of the 1960 World Series against the Pirates, earning the win.
 He also started the deciding Game Seven, which the Pirates won, taking the series.